 How to Cope With The First Anniversary of Your Loved One’s Death

-The first anniversary of a loved one’s death will always be the hardest, and most emotionally challenging to navigate.
+The first anniversary of a loved one’s death will always be the hardest and most emotionally challenging to navigate.
 This is the period of time when you are hit with the realization that a year has passed since their departure, as well as a year since you said your last goodbye.
 The first year is typically wrought with a mix of emotions for all loved ones involved.
 Yes, the first anniversary is unfortunately the toughest one, but it also opens the door for further and much-needed emotional healing.

 After the anniversary of your loved one’s death, you’ll begin to come to terms with their passing to hopefully find peace and closure.
 This first year can help mark the end of an extreme period of grief and pain, to allow space for a new period of acceptance and growth.

 Once the first anniversary of your loved one’s death arrives, it can serve as a symbol or reminder of your strength and resilience.
-You will have now coped through significant holidays without your loved one such as their birthday, wedding anniversary or other important holidays or special occasions.
-You will also now be able to come to the awareness that you can peacefully move on with your life which is what your loved one would have wanted you to do after all.
+You will have now coped through significant holidays without your loved one, such as their birthday, wedding anniversary, or other important holidays or special occasions.
+You will also now be able to come to the awareness that you can peacefully move on with your life, which is what your loved one would have wanted you to do after all.
 Of course, while we can move on from the eventual loss of a loved one, we can never forget nor disregard the pain that the loss of our loved one has created.
 However, we can learn to cope with their passing and keep moving forward.

 Acknowledgement and Acceptance of Change

-Understand that it is ok to embrace this period of change and begin to grieve your loss in a way that is emotionally healthier for you.
+Understand that it is okay to embrace this period of change and begin to grieve your loss in a way that is emotionally healthier for you.
 Knowing that your heart is beginning to mend does not mean your love for your loved one is any less or that you have forgotten about them.
 Again, it simply means that time has passed and your broken heart is now beginning to heal.
 Yes, the scars will continue to remain, but the agonizing pain of the wound their loss created will begin to mend.
 Remember that closing a wound is a good thing; it is difficult to move on in life with an open wound that is continuing to bleed.

 It is a good idea to include other family members and loved ones as well in recreating and commemorating these precious memories.
 Their love and support can help you cope as well as regain the strength to revisit these favorite things and places you may have been avoiding since the death of your loved one.
 Including the family is also a wonderful way to imbue these traditions with new meaning and hopefully even make them into yearly events the whole family can take part in to pay special tribute to your loved one.

-As mentioned above, spending time with those who were also close to your loved one can be very helpful during a time like this.
+Spending time with those who were also close to your loved one can be very helpful during a time like this.
 Your loved ones who are also grieving and trying to move on from the loss will be able to relate to what you are experiencing.
 They may also be able to provide you with the emotional support you need to better cope during this difficult time.
 Know that ultimately your loved one you lost would have wanted you to move on as well as see the whole family together, being there for each other and supporting one another during this time.

-Prepare a Special Ceremony with Your Loved Ones
+Preparing a Special Ceremony

 Although you might be thinking this is not a time to celebrate, preparing a small ceremony to remember your loved one can be a beautiful and thoughtful way to honor them as well as turn a difficult time into a more positive one of love and remembrance.
 You can prepare a small ceremony in which you display old videos and photos of your loved one during his or her time alive, play their favorite games, eat their favorite food, or simply have each family member share a special memory of your loved one.